Llamrei/2017-JMLR-MCMCForTallData/README.md

 # MCMC for tall data

-Python 3.7.9 code to reproduce the Metroplis-Hastings (MH) and Improved Confidence Sampler (ICS) toy examples in [(Bardenet, Doucet, and Holmes, 2017)](https://arxiv.org/abs/1505.02827) and extend the toy examples to compare and contrast to the Informed Sub-Sampling method proposed in [(Maire, F., Friel, N. and Alquier, P., 2019.)](https://arxiv.org/abs/1706.08327).
+Python 3.7.9 code to reproduce the Metroplis-Hastings (MH) and Improved Confidence Sampler (ICS) toy examples in [(Bardenet, Doucet, and Holmes, 2017)](https://arxiv.org/abs/1505.02827) and extend the toy examples to compare and contrast to the Informed Sub-Sampling (ISS) method proposed in [(Maire, F., Friel, N. and Alquier, P., 2019.)](https://arxiv.org/abs/1706.08327).

+For ISS we use a guesstimated symmetric proposal function based on the uniform swapping of elements in and out of the subsample.

 For a static html rendering of the code, just click on the .ipynb.